wanghailei/sror/upgrade.md

 ## Bundler

-==Bundler is not a technology specific to Rails.== Bundler is a dependency management tool for Ruby. ==Bundler is a gem to bundle gems.== It is an exit from dependency hell.&#x20;
+Bundler is not a technology specific to Rails. ==Bundler is a dependency management tool for Ruby.== ==Bundler is a gem to bundle gems.== It is an exit from dependency hell.&#x20;

 Bundler makes sure a Ruby app run the same code on every development, staging, and production machine. ==It records the exact versions that have been installed, so that others can install the exact same gems.== ==% 應該說，Bundler 是團隊開發協作用的。20230619 %==